 The result is intended to support nursing care and enable effective decision-making, and provide information to inform nursing education and health policy.
 As the subset is implemented, feedback will lead ot further development, with professional oversight by the Nursing Refset Editorial Group.

 To provide a subset of frequently used SNOMED CT concepts for use in nursing practise within the following data fields:

 - Nursing Health Issues

-The Nursing Health Issues Reference Set is comprised of 452 active concepts from the Clinical finding hierarchy.
+The Nursing Health Issues Reference Set is comprised of 453 active concepts from the Clinical finding hierarchy.
 The Reference Set will be maintained in line with each release of SNOMED CT and content added based on usage over time.
-A Nursing Editorial Group will have clinical responsibility for agreeing that proposed additions are relevant to nurses internationally.
+The Nursing Derivatives Editorial Group has clinical responsibility for agreeing that proposed additions are relevant to nurses internationally.

 5 Obtaining the Reference Sets